peer-network/peer_backend/README_local_ci.md

 make clean-all
 ```

-This ensures your environment is fully cleaned (reports, vendors, and temp files) before the next run.
+This ensures your environment is fully cleaned (reports, vendors, gitleak report, and temp files) before the next run.

 ---